-This epic review of The Vanishing Half is a full reading guide in which I discuss the summary, themes, book club questions, and more from my favorite book of 2020, and one of the best fiction books about New Orleans.
+This epic review of The Vanishing Half is a full reading guide in which I discuss the summary, themes, book club questions, and more from my favorite book of 2020, one of my favorite character-driven novels, and one of the best fiction books about New Orleans.

 The writing was nothing short of mesmerizing, and the themes were so abundant and timely.
 The last page was truly the beginning for me, and that’s why I’m sharing such a detailed book club kit for you below.